Ewa Klonowski

-Ewa Elvira Klonowski (born 18 November 1946 in Wrocław, Poland) is a forensic anthropologist.
+Ewa Klonowski (born 18 November 1946) is a Polish-Icelandic forensic anthropologist.
 She took political refuge in Iceland in 1981, following the declaration of martial law in the People's Republic of Poland.
-She has been living in Reykjavik, Iceland since 1982.
+She has been living in Reykjavík, Iceland since 1982.
 In 1996, she began working on individual and mass graves exhumation in Bosnia and Herzegovina.
 Since then, she has been responsible for the excavation and identification of over 2,000 victims, and in 2005 she was nominated to the list of the 1,000 Women for the Nobel Peace Prize.

 Biography

-Dr. Klonowski has completed courses at the University of Bretagne Occidentale, Brest, France, and the Smithsonian Institution, Washington, D.C.
+Ewa Elvira Klonowski was born 18 November 1946 in Wrocław, Poland.
+She has completed courses at the University of Bretagne Occidentale, Brest, France, and the Smithsonian Institution, Washington, D.C.
 She is a member of the American Academy of Forensic Sciences.
-In 1981, she became head of the laboratory at the Department of Pathology (Forensic Medicine Division), University of Iceland, Reykjavik.
+In 1981, she became head of the laboratory at the Department of Pathology (Forensic Medicine Division), University of Iceland, Reykjavík.

-In 1996, she began working for the International Criminal Tribunal for the former Yugoslavia (ICTY) and the Hague in 1996 on individual and mass graves exhumation in Bosnia and Herzegovina.
+In 1996, she began working for the International Criminal Tribunal for the former Yugoslavia (ICTY) and The Hague in 1996 on individual and mass graves exhumation in Bosnia and Herzegovina.
 Since then, she has worked with the Bosniak Commission on Missing Persons, Physicians for Human Rights, as director of the Monitoring Exhumations Project of International Forensic Program, and as a member of Forensic Experts Team of the State Commission for Tracing the Missing Persons, Bosnia-Herzegovina.
 In 2002, she was the only woman working for the International Commission on Missing Persons (ICMP), established by the Bosnian state in 1996.
 In 2007, she was working as a Senior Forensic Anthropologist for the International Commission on Missing Persons.

 Work in Bosnia and Herzegovina

-In 1996, Dr. Klonowski left her position as a specialist in paternity inquiries to work excavating mass graves throughout Bosnia.
+In 1996, Klonowski left her position as a specialist in paternity inquiries to work excavating mass graves throughout Bosnia.
 She returned by herself in again 1998, volunteering to work directly for Bosnian Muslims who, she says, "have the least money, and the most dead."
 The task she and her team face is far from simple, working in bombed-out clothing factories and other makeshift morgues.
 Of her work, she says, "I love bones; bones speak to me.
 I can look at some bones and I know what illnesses the person had, how he walked, how he liked to sit.
 I can determine nationality by bones.
-A Muslim’s femur is bent into a slight arc, because Muslims squat.
+A Muslim's femur is bent into a slight arc, because Muslims squat.
 Japanese have the same feature because they often kneel."
-Since beginning her work in Bosnia, Dr. Klonowski has played a critical role in helping many grieving families identify their missing loved ones.
+Since beginning her work in Bosnia, Klonowski has played a critical role in helping many grieving families identify their missing loved ones.